jonnonz1/nz-statute-book/acts/public/2005/veterinarians-act-2005.md

 **Procedure for registration**

 ### 10 Application for registration
-An application for registration must be made to the Council and must be— (a) in the prescribed form; and
-  (b) accompanied by the prescribed fee.
+An application for registration must be made to the Council and must— (a) be made in a form determined by the Council; and (b) contain the information determined by the Council; and (c) be accompanied by the prescribed fee.

 ### 11 Consideration of application
 When considering an application for registration, the Council may, in relation to the application,—